ansys/grantami-serverapi-openapi/README.md

 is not exposed via an idiomatic python library.
 To that extent, the following sections demonstrate how to install and get started with the library.

-## Dependencies
+### Requirements
-The ansys.grantami.serverapi-openapi package requires Granta MI 2023 R2.
+The `ansys.grantami.serverapi-openapi` package requires Granta MI 2023 R2.

 ### Installation